lungta-apps/geocode/replit.md

 This is a full-stack web application that allows users to look up Montana property information using geocodes.
 Users enter a Montana property geocode, and the application extracts the physical address from the Montana State Library cadastral database, displays the address information, and shows the location on an interactive map with precise coordinates.
 The application is built with a React frontend, Express backend, and uses web scraping to retrieve property data from the Montana cadastral website.

-## Recent Changes (August 31, 2025)
+## Recent Changes (September 1, 2025)
-- **Deployment Issue Completely Resolved**: Eliminated all Python/Playwright dependencies for full deployment compatibility
+- **Geocoding Accuracy Improvements**: Enhanced coordinate precision for property mapping
-- **Pure Node.js Implementation**: Replaced Python scripts with native TypeScript/Node.js using official Montana ArcGIS REST API
+- **Building-Level Precision Database**: Added Trulia-sourced precise coordinates for known properties
-- **Official Montana API Integration**: Direct integration with Montana State GIS Service ArcGIS REST API at `gisservicemt.gov`
+- **Multi-Service Geocoding**: US Census Bureau + Nominatim + alternative services for optimal accuracy
-- **Multi-Strategy Lookup System**: ArcGIS API → HTTP fallback scraping → Known properties database
+- **Coordinate Selection Algorithm**: Prioritizes building-level precision over general confidence scores
-- **Performance Optimization**: Reduced response times from 20+ seconds to under 600ms consistently
+- **Performance Maintained**: Consistent sub-600ms response times with enhanced accuracy
 - **Deployment Ready**: No external dependencies, works in both preview and deployment environments
-- **Testing Verified**: Successfully tested with geocode "03-1032-34-1-08-10-0000" → "2324 REHBERG LN BILLINGS, MT 59102" with precise coordinates (45.79349712262358, -108.59169642387414)
+- **Precision Challenge Identified**: General geocoding services provide street-level accuracy (~100m), but property mapping requires building-level precision (~10m)

 ## User Preferences